-The brief history of boutique hotels is fascinating if you’re a boutique hotel junkie, beginning in London in 1978 with Anouska Hempel’s Blakes Hotel and taken to giddy heights in New York City by Studio 54’s Ian Schrager and Steve Rubell with the Paramount Hotel.
+The brief history of boutique hotels is fascinating if you’re a boutique hotel obsessive, beginning in London in 1978 with Anouska Hempel’s Blakes Hotel and taken to giddy heights in New York City by Studio 54’s Ian Schrager and Steve Rubell with the Paramount Hotel.

-It was while planning that US trip that one morning on our commute across Sydney harbour, my designer friend gushed about his recent stay at Blakes – an intimate hotel with an idiosyncratic sense of style, flamboyantly decorated with exotic treasures from its interior designer owner Anouska Hempel’s travels from Cambodia to China – and inadvertently introduced me to the concept of boutique hotels.
+It was while planning that US trip that one morning on my commute across Sydney harbour, my designer friend gushed about his recent stay at Blakes – an intimate hotel with an idiosyncratic sense of style, flamboyantly decorated with exotic treasures from its interior designer owner Anouska Hempel’s travels from Cambodia to China – and inadvertently introduced me to the concept of boutique hotels.

 Brief History of Boutique Hotels and That Time We Saw Drew Barrymore in the Lobby